Literature Review – The Seven Key Steps to Writing

 Step 6: Craft an outline

-The chronological method organises sources by their publication date, providing a timeline of how the research topic has developed over the years.
+The chronological method organizes sources by their publication date, providing a timeline of how the research topic has developed over the years.
 It’s useful for showing the progression of ideas, trends, or changes in theories and methodologies.
 An example can be found above.

-In a thematic review, litreature is grouped based on recurring central themes or topics.
+In a thematic review, literature is grouped based on recurring central themes or topics.
 This helps to compare different viewpoints and analyse how different studies address the same themes.
 An example can be found above.

 Example

 A thematic review would be the most effective.
-This is because it allows you to categorize the litreature review into subsections based on different aspects of the topic, such as the positive and negative impacts, the role of specific platforms, and the varying effects on different student groups.
+This is because it allows you to categorize the literature review into subsections based on different aspects of the topic, such as the positive and negative impacts, the role of specific platforms, and the varying effects on different student groups.

-Step 7: Write the litreature review
+Step 7: Write the literature review

 Note: Show how your research fills gaps and adds new knowledge, or explain how you’ve used existing theories and methods to create a foundation for your study.
-If it’s a standalone litreature review, this part can be longer.
+If it’s a standalone literature review, this part can be longer.

-Summarize the main insights from the litreature review and reiterate the key themes and debates you found.
+Summarize the main insights from the literature review and reiterate the key themes and debates you found.
 Highlight any research gaps or unresolved issues that emerged from your review.
 Finally, explain how your own research will contribute to addressing these gaps or building on existing knowledge.

 Note: The body should contain the presentation and discussion of sources, using an approach that aligns with the content and effectively conveys the findings within the review.